mpokorny/vysmaw/README.md

 regardless of its type, but for reasons other than to avoid depletion of the available registered memory.)
-Note a Message in the Cython layer will automatically release its reference to the underlying C-level message when its Python reference count goes to zero, although it is good practice to call the "unref" function explicitly in client code to ensure the buffer is returned to the registered memory pool as soon as possible.
+Note a Message in the Cython layer will automatically release its reference to the underlying C-level message when its Python reference count goes to zero.
+It is good practice, however, to call the "unref" function explicitly in client code to ensure the buffer is returned to the registered memory pool as soon as possible.